-Siberia is a cold and barren country, subject to the emperor of Russia; but it contains many valuable mines of gold, silver, copper, lead and iron.
+$\hat{S}iberia$ is a cold and barren country, subject to the emperor of Russia; but it contains many valuable mines of gold, silver, copper, lead, and iron.
 The inhabitants are rude and uncivilized; those in the south resembling the Tartars, and those in the north being like the Laplanders in their customs and habits.

 The islands of Asia are also deserving of notice.
-Ceylon produces cinnamon, cocoa-nuts, sago, rice, oranges, bamboos, sugar-canes, and tobacco: it is also uncommonly rich in gems, such as amethyst, topaz, garnet, pearls, &c.; and it abounds with elephants and other quadrupeds, besides a great variety of beautiful and useful birds.
+Ceylon produces cinnamon, cocoa-nuts, sago, rice, oranges, bamboos, sugar-canes, and tobacco: it is also uncommonly rich in gems, such as amethyst, . topaz, garnet, pearls, &c.; and it abounds with elephants and other quadrupeds, besides a great variety of beautiful and useful birds.
 The Sunda Islands are famous for their spices.
-Austral-Asia comprehends New Holland and many other islands in the south-east, which are more remarkable for their extent than for their importance.
+Austral-Asia comprehends New Holland and many other islands in the south-east, which are remarkable for the large quantities of gold recently found in them.
 The Japan Islands are formed into an empire, which bears a strong resemblance to that of China.